jerodsanto/CappuccinoResource/README.md

 ### More Advanced Finds ###

-You can also run find with JSON paramaters
+You can also run find with JSON paramaters (or a CPDictionary)

     var myPost = [Post findWithParams:{"title":"Oh Noes!"}];
     [myPost class]; // Post